coombesrwscw/TDG_Python-Practice/README.md

-Some python practice that I'm doing for digitech.
+Some python practice that I'm doing for digitech class.